Schools for Aspiring Petroleum Geologists

-Baccalaureate programs in geology focus on general geological research and instruction and may offer courses in petroleum geology.
-Topics can include advanced math, earth sciences, hydrology or petrology.
+Baccalaureate programs in geology focus on general geological research and instruction and some offer courses in petroleum geology.
 Many programs also require students to complete a summer fieldwork course with local affiliated organizations or through school-sponsored research projects.
+Course topics often include:

 Master's Degree in Petroleum Geology

 Master's degree programs in geology with a specialization in petroleum geology can take two years of full-time study to complete.
-Some schools offer research thesis, project or comprehensive examination options to graduate.
-Courses can include seismic interpretation, petrophysics and petroleum exploration.
-Professional organizations in the industry may offer additional funding and scholarship opportunities for graduate students devoted to petroleum geology.
+Some schools offer an option of a research thesis, project or comprehensive examination for graduation.
+Professional organizations in the industry offer additional funding and scholarship opportunities for graduate students devoted to petroleum geology.
+Courses include:

 Related to Schools for Aspiring Petroleum Geologists

 It's a rocky road out there - get some hard science guidance from the geology blogosphere.
 Learn about dinosaurs, volcanoes,...

 A branch of geosciences, geology is the study of the materials that compose the Earth's crust.
 Geologists analyze rocks,...